Peperomia caperata [pep-er-OH-mee-uh kap-er-AY-tuh] is also known as Emerald Ripple peperomia. Heart-shaped richly

 Soil & Transplanting

-It is easy to grow Emerald Ripple peperomia as a house plant.
+It is easy to grow caperata peperomia as a house plant.
 Use a peat based potting mix (African Violets soil) or a mixture made for succulent plants.
 Good drainage is of the utmost importance.

 Remember with Peperomia plant care the plants enjoy being a little bit root bound.
 An oversized pot with soggy soil can lead to root rot problems.
 Only repot when necessary, and then just move to the next pot size up.

 Grooming & Maintenance